chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   <figcaption align="center">The Graph Studio Playground</figcaption>
 </figure>

 The first thing on the left is the default query.
+The default query returns all created `Pair` smart contract addresses.

 ```
 {